niteshxp/dentalweb/README.md

 # dentalweb
-This is a dental website (django).  link : dentalweb.heroku.app
+This is a dental website (django).  website : www.dentalweb.heroku.app